 Once the pods are completely dry, open them carefully and remove the tiny black seeds.
 Place the seeds in a paper envelope and store them in a cool, dry, well-ventilated location until planting time.
 Freshly harvested seeds usually don’t do well because germinating vinca seeds require a period of dormancy.

 When to Plant Annual Vinca Seeds

 Plant vinca seeds indoors three to four months before the last frost of the season.
 Cover the seeds lightly with soil, then lay a damp newspaper over the tray because germinating seeds of vinca require total darkness.
-Place the seeds where temperatures are around 80 F. (27 C.).
+Place the seeds where temperatures are around 80 degrees F. (27 C.).

 Check the tray daily and remove the newspaper as soon as seedlings emerge – generally two to nine days.
-At this point, move the seedlings into bright sunlight and room temperature is at least 75 F. (24 C.).
+At this point, move the seedlings into bright sunlight and room temperature is at least 75 degrees F. (24 C.).